Napa families consider sacrificing health care to stay in America

 Kids are the fastest-growing group of patients disenrolling at OLE Health, according to Alicia Hardy, head of OLE Health.
 Some children of undocumented parents have even asked to stop receiving public benefits to avoid jeopardizing their parents' immigration status.

-People disenrolling in great numbers could ultimately reduce the availability of services OLE Health can offer to the broader community.
+People disenrolling in great numbers could ultimately reduce the availability of services OLE Health can offer to the broader community, officials said.

 OLE Health saw a 20 percent increase in clients who became insured when the Affordable Care Act, or Obamacare, was implemented in 2013, Hardy said.
-Clients have started disenrolling in the last two years, and for every one percent of clients who drop coverage, OLE Health loses nearly $200,000 in revenue.
+Clients have started disenrolling in the last two years.
+And for every one percent of clients who drop coverage, OLE Health loses nearly $200,000 in revenue, officials said.

 Such a change would not hamper OLE Health's plans to expand into its future south Napa campus, but could affect ongoing operations.

-The public charge proposal has yet to be approved, but Hardy feels it will be a matter of time until the change becomes law.
-The organization is bracing itself for the possibility that people will unroll at an even faster rate by trying to educate as many patients as it can.
+The "public charge" proposal has yet to be approved, but Hardy said it will be a matter of time until the change becomes law.
+The organization is bracing itself for the possibility that people will disenroll at an even faster rate by trying to educate as many patients as it can.

 Patients seem to be coming in less often or only when they're in an emergency situation, Hardy said.

-"With the current political environment, there's so much fear of government and fear of anything that could jeopardize someone's ability to obtain legal permanent residency," said Hardy.
-"Even though some of the decision-making is unfounded."
+"With the current political environment, there's so much fear of government and fear of anything that could jeopardize someone's ability to obtain legal permanent residency," said Hardy, "even though some of the (anxiety behind the) decision-making is unfounded."

 The proposal prompted some who were considering disenrolling from benefits to reach out to the International Institute of the Bay Area, a nonprofit that offers legal help to immigrants.